-Seventeen of the 39 projects have already been completed.
+29 of the 39 projects have been completed by the end of 2016.
 All projects have resulted in many positive and concrete results.
 Below is an overview based on the five project goals.

 Results in Hungary

 The Hungarian venture capital fund, which receives 43% of its funding from Switzerland, has supported 20 SMEs and helped create 202 jobs for highly qualified workers.
 With three of the young enterprises that received support the fund could sell its shares in 2016.

 Sixty-two Hungarian doctoral students and post-doctoral researchers are taking part in a fixed-term research residency at a Swiss university thanks to SCIEX fellowships.
 More than 100 academic publications and four patent applications have resulted from joint research projects between Swiss and Hungarian universities.

 A number of measures have improved the tourism infrastructure in the north-east of the county.
 In 2015, a 300m2 climbing centre with 21 metre-high walls was opened in Sátoraljaújhely, the biggest town in the mountainous wine region of Zemplén.
 The infrastructure was designed by a diverse group of amateur and professional climbers.

 Switzerland is supporting four water-supply projects in Hungary.
 To date, a total of 142km of water pipes made of asbestos cement have been replaced with plastic pipes or newly constructed.
 This has helped reduce the number of burst pipes, and the consequent loss of drinking water as well as the maintenance costs involved.